msartore/Ares/README.md

 - Easy client access via App or Browser
 - Local server on your device
 - Scan for other servers
+- Scan QR code with Ares or a QR scanner to easy access the server
+- Easy file upload to server from browser

 ## License